Only Authentic and Unique Japanese Experiences.

 We conduct the experience from 2 guests and more.
 If you’re booking by yourself, we have to ask you for the price for 2 guests, or have you join on an experience that already has bookings.

 Our guide will welcome you at Kagurazaka Station.
 General guide of the area, show architecture and full translations (English-Japanese).
-Kouta sensei will perform about 6-7 songs of Kouta (Geisha Singing) wearing a traditional Kimono, and in between historical backgrounds and messages behind each song will be explained.
+Kouta sensei will perform about 6-7 songs of Kouta wearing a traditional Kimono, and in between historical backgrounds and messages behind each song will be explained.
 Small dishes and Sake or soft drinks will be served during the performance.
 Lastly Q&A with the sensei, and the guide will navigate you back to the station.

 We offer fully customizable private tours from a private Kouta Expereince to a full day exploration of Tokyo, to multi-day arrangements tailored to your interests.
 Please contact us by email, and we will be happy to design a personalized itinerary for you.